Trump administration seeks Congress approval for USAID reorganisation

 Judge Theodore Chuang wrote that Musk and DOGE “deprived the public’s elected representatives in Congress of their constitutional authority to decide whether, when and how to close down an agency created by Congress”.

-Through a temporary injunction, Chuang ordered DOGE and Musk to stop their efforts to cut USAID’s staff and contracts.
+Through a temporary injunction, Chuang ordered DOGE and Musk to stop their efforts to slash USAID’s staff and contracts.
 But it is not clear whether that order applies to actions taken by the secretary of state.

+But on Friday afternoon, a federal appeals court lifted Chuang’s injunction, allowing DOGE to proceed with its cuts.

 Musk has previously boasted that he was involved in “feeding USAID into the wood chipper”.